By CURTIS W. MARTIN

 For the Capital Press

-Curtis W. Martin is Water Resources Committee chairman of the Oregon Cattlemen's Association.
+Curtis W. Martin of North Powder, Ore., is the Water Resources Committee chair of the Oregon Cattlemen's Association.